coding-to-music/coding-to-music.github.io/docs/source/technical-docs-seo-guide.rst

 * Google and Bing will show pages that were previously indexed that now give a 404 (or more rarely a 500 or other status code).
   These will remain in the index for some time but will eventually be removed.
-  This is a good opportunity to create a :ref:`redirect <guides/technical-docs-seo-guide:Redirects>`.
+  This is a good opportunity to create a :ref:`redirect <technical-docs-seo-guide:Redirects>`.
 * These tools will show any crawl issues with your documentation.
 * Search Console and Webmaster Tools will highlight security issues found or if Google or Bing took action against your site because they believe it is spammy.